Extinguishing the FIRE: environmental quenching of satellite galaxies around Milky Way-mass hosts in simulations: Results

 \subsubsection{Numerical resolution}

 A large total quiescent fraction of satellites could potentially be caused by numerical rather than physical effects.
 If the resolution of a simulation is too low, gas could be unphysically removed from (especially lower-mass) galaxies causing numerical over-quenching.
 To assess possible resolution effects in the MW simulations, we compare the quiescent fraction of simulated galaxies in and around the MW-mass haloes with 27 higher-resolution isolated galaxies from the FIRE-2 simulations \citep{Fitts2017,ElBadry2018,Hopkins2018,Chan2018a,Wheeler2019}.
 The high-resolution isolated sample is comprised of zoom-in simulations of galaxies ($\Mstar\approx10^{4-9}\,\Msun$ and $\Mtwohm\approx10^{9-11}\,\Msun$ at $z=0$) with no more-massive galaxy in the zoom-in region, so they are not environmentally quenched by a more massive host or nearby galaxy.
 These isolated simulations exhibit a variety of star formation histories and gas morphologies consistent with observations of isolated galaxies of similar mass.
+All isolated simulations were run with the same reionization model as the MW-mass simulations used in this work.
 Most of the isolated simulations are higher resolution than the MW simulations, with baryonic mass resolutions of typically $m_{\rm baryon,ini}=500\,\Msun$ and the full sample ranging from $m_{\rm baryon,ini}=30-7100\,\Msun$.
 Thus, the isolated galaxies are generally better-resolved by 1-2 orders of magnitude, so they should not suffer (as much) from numerical over-quenching.

 Figure ~\ref{fig:qf_isolated} shows the quiescent fraction of these high-resolution isolated galaxies compared to lower resolution satellites and centrals in the MW simulations.
 Centrals are galaxies that are $1-2\,\mpc$ from the nearest MW-mass host.
 We further require that centrals have never been within $R_{\rm 200m}$ of a more massive halo, because \citet{Jahn2021} showed that LMC-mass galaxies in FIRE-2 can environmentally quench their satellites, and we want to compare the high-resolution isolated galaxies to a sample of galaxies from the MW simulations that have not been environmentally quenched.
 We note that one host (m12i) does not have any galaxies in our stellar mass range ($\mstarlowlim$) within $1-2\,\mpc$.
-The uncertainties that we show on the data are statistical, and we assume that the data in each bin are drawn from a beta continuous random variable distribution.

 The satellite galaxies are more quiescent than centrals and isolated galaxies, as expected.
 The comparison between high-resolution isolated galaxies and lower resolution centrals is more important, because it tests possible numerical effects of over-quenching in the MW-mass simulations in the absence of (strong) environmental effects.
 At $\Mstar>10^6\,\Msun$, the quiescent fraction of isolated galaxies is consistent with that of centrals at the 1-sigma level, indicating that the ISM and star formation of these centrals are reasonably well-resolved.
 However, all three isolated galaxies with $\Mstar=10^{5-6}\,\Msun$ (m$_{\rm baryon,ini}=30-500\,\Msun$) are star-forming, whereas the centrals in our MW-mass simulations are typically quiescent.
 The isolated sample also contains a single galaxy with $\Mstar<10^5\,\Msun$, which is quiescent.